victormln/alias/README.md

 ![Last version](https://img.shields.io/github/v/tag/victormln/alias)
 [![License](https://img.shields.io/github/license/victormln/alias)](https://github.com/victormln/alias/blob/master/LICENSE)

-Malias is a shell script that let's you to add, edit, delete and more to manage your aliases on linux/mac.
+Malias is a shell script that lets you add, edit, delete and more to manage your aliases on linux/mac.
 It's compatible with bash and zshrc (or either use your own file).

 Example to show your current aliases:
 `malias -l`